ExpressionEngine/ExpressionEngine-User-Guide/source/cp/publish/create.rst

 This option is only available when *editing* an entry.

-This drop-down list will contain all channels that share the same Field Group, Category Group, and Status Group with the current channel for the entry.
+This drop-down list will contain all channels that share the same Fields, Field Groups, Category Groups, and Statuses with the current channel for the entry.
 Using this option, you can move an entry from one channel to another channel that is set up similarly.